isomerpages/mlaw-corp/news/announcements/_posts/2011-05-03-Guidance-Note-on-Key-Changes-to-the-Legal-Profession-Act-Effective-from-3-May-2011.md

 <ol style="list-style-type: lower-alpha">

-<li>The <u>requirements</u> to be “a qualified person” in order to seek admission to the Singapore Bar which were previously found both within the main Act and the **Legal Profession (Qualified Persons) Rules**, will be consolidated into the Legal Profession (Qualified Persons) Rules through amendments introduced by the Legal Profession (Qualified Persons) (Amendment) Rules 2011.
+<li>The <u>requirements</u> to be “a qualified person” in order to seek admission to the Singapore Bar which were previously found both within the main Act and the <strong>Legal Profession (Qualified Persons) Rules</strong>, will be consolidated into the Legal Profession (Qualified Persons) Rules through amendments introduced by the Legal Profession (Qualified Persons) (Amendment) Rules 2011.
 Historical and transitional provisions which have run their course have been repealed or will be phased out by 2 May 2012 (refer in particular to new Rule 17). </li>

-<li>The <u>admission procedures</u> which a “qualified person” must comply with in order to be admitted to the Singapore Bar will be consolidated into a new set of rules entitled the **Legal Profession (Admission) Rules 2011**.
+<li>The <u>admission procedures</u> which a “qualified person” must comply with in order to be admitted to the Singapore Bar will be consolidated into a new set of rules entitled the <strong>Legal Profession (Admission) Rules 2011</strong>.
 The Legal Profession (Admission) Rules 2011 contain in particular, a new streamlined admission procedure governing a “qualified person’s” call to to the Singapore Bar.
 Details of these changes are explained below. </li>

 </ol>